 Our help to the most vulnerable families in Phum Thmey village

 All the children of the village have the opportunity to attend the Viva la Vida Cultural Center and grow by carrying out every day many types of educational activities, but from the first day we have studied the living conditions of each individual scrupulously.
 We wanted to give a concrete help to those who live in precarious conditions and in July 2018 thanks to a fundraising campaign the little Oasis project was born.
-In one year, thanks to our second online fundraising campaign, and subsequently thanks to all our donors, we have achieved extraordinary results.

-After making a list with the most needy families, we have changed the living conditions of 20 children and their families by building or rebuilding houses and bathrooms, delivering basic necessities and offering medical support.
+After making a list with the most needy families, we have changed the living conditions of many children and their families by building or rebuilding houses and bathrooms, delivering basic necessities and offering medical support.

 Srey Nit Family

 Srey Net is 13 and we met her in November 2017 when we arrived in Phnom Thmey village.
 She belongs to one of the poorest families in the village and she was forced to work hard every day and at home they couldn't be in peace because of the partner of her mother.

 For several months we tried to understand her situation in detail to try to help her get out of a sad situation.

 From February 2018 Srey Net lives with us, has her own room in the volunteers' house, we take care of her in all ways and on several occasions we helped her sister Phanny (31years old) by removing her from a dangerous situation and her brother Chad (21 years old) making him work in the center.
 Srey Net is learning English despite the difficulties that made her to not attend school in the past, every day helps us to communicate with all the other children who attend our center and with the passage of time she is becoming stronger and stronger.